underscoreio/essential-scala/src/pages/objects/traits.md

 ~~~

 <div class="alert alert-warning">
 **Warning:** It is inadvisable to extend a case class to create another case class.
-The implementation of case classes relies on details like the number of fields -- modifying the structure in a subclass can lead to bugs in things like pattern matching.
+The implementation of case classes relies on details like the number of fields -- modifying the structure in a subclass can lead to bugs in certain features like pattern matching.

 It is best practice to only create case classes as leaves of a type hierarchy.
 If we do have to extend a `case class`, we should always make the subtype a regular `class` and define the extra methods ourselves.
 </div>